Text by Daniela Silva

-Hypertext materialised in an album (released March 2022 on Reiten the record label run by Kosei Fukuda) and an audiovisual show.
-For the visuals, Valentina uses jarring and intense visual juxtaposition to create moments of both connection and displacement.
+Hypertext materialised in an album (released March 2022 on Reiten, the record label run by Kosei Fukuda) and an audiovisual show.
+For the visuals, Valentina uses jarring and intense juxtaposition to create moments of connection and displacement.
 References mix and intermingle, creating new meanings.
 Computers similarly digest information, but unlike the human brain, their ability to generate information is not exceeded by their capacity to understand it.

 For the sound, both artists made droning, moody soundscapes together, almost as though the internal voice of our computer world was captured and recorded.
 Inspired by the visual aesthetic of hyperlinks’ collaged and non-linear nature, the album reflects this in the ambience, where samples float in and out of contact with the listener, catching and holding attention before floating away awash with more elements and compositions

-We absorb this information through a constant flow of non-linear audio-visual fragments, we jump from one content to the other so fast and so many times through the day that at the end of it our brains have to find a way to make sense of all these fragments.
-This confusion inspired me to get lost on the web to explore the aesthetic possibilities of this information, in an attempt to make meaningful connections.
+We absorb this information through a constant flow of non-linear audio-visual fragments; we jump from one content to the other so fast and so many times through the day that at the end of it, our brains have to find a way to make sense of all these fragments.
+This confusion inspired me to get lost on the web to explore the aesthetic possibilities of this information in an attempt to make meaningful connections.

 The artists clarify the meaning behind the title Hypertext: a non-linear way of presenting information.
 Rather than reading in the order that an author, editor, or publisher sets out for us, readers of hypertext may follow their own path, create their own order, their own meaning out of the material.
 There are hyperlinks between the information.
 These links are provided so that readers may jump to further information about a specific topic being discussed, which may have more links, leading each reader in different directions.

-Hypertext is not limited simply to text, it can incorporate pictures, sound and video.
-Hypertext operates very similarly to the way our brains do – in a series of networks, or associations – as opposed to a linear path.
+Hypertext is not limited simply to text; it can incorporate pictures, sound and video.
+Hypertext operates very similarly to the way our brains do – in a series of networks or associations – as opposed to a linear path.
 Hypertext is one of the key underlying concepts of the World Wide Web.

 For the artists, what is most fascinating about hypertext, is the ability to open a dimension in which interconnection plays a fundamental role.
-Generally speaking, humans are thought to think linear, the cause > effect logic, but the idea of non-linearity represents much better our world, and its infinite varieties and complexities, where things do not happen in linear sequences but all together.
+Generally speaking, humans are thought to think linear, the cause > effect logic, but the idea of non-linearity represents our much better world and its infinite varieties and complexities, where things do not happen in linear sequences but all together.
 Because life is a connected phenomenon, there are no independent organisms but only interdependence.

 The artists understand the importance of Music as a medium, as it allows us to communicate beyond a verbal way, reaching aspects of human nature that are more abstract and profound.
-Let’s say that sound is a physical phenomenon and music a manipulation of sounds that can be heard by humans.
+Let’s say that sound is a physical phenomenon and music is a manipulation of sounds that can be heard by humans.